abengtss-max/aksstopandstartwithaz/README.md

 # Considerations
-The script stops or starts all AKS clusters in a subscription. if you need to stop/start specific AKS clusters, recommendation is to adopt labels, for your AKS cluster, so the code will use two parameters as input for its IF statement.
+The script stops or starts all AKS clusters in a subscription. if you need to stop/start specific AKS clusters, recommendation is to adopt labels, for your AKS cluster, so the code will use two parameters as input for its IF statement. **PowerState** and **Tags**
- **PowerState**
- **Tags**